spolejan/distributed_systems_project/README.md

-# distributed_systems_project
-Prototype of distributed approach to Message signing
+# Prototype of distributed digital signature using Euthereum blockchain